ADR-002: types and type annotations

 1.3.
 Type System 1.2, including precise records, variants, and rows

 As discussed in ADR014, many users expressed the need for precise type checking for records in Snowcat.
 Records in untyped TLA+ are used in two capacities: as plain records and as variants.
 While the technical proposal is given in ADR014, we discuss the extension of the type grammar in this ADR-002.
-To this end, we extend the grammar with new records, variants, and rows as follows:
+If you do not know about row typing, it may be useful to check the Wikipedia page on Row polymorphism.
+We extend the grammar with new records, variants, and rows as follows:

 // Type System 1.2